mfeffer/mfeffer.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year [Societal Computing](https://sc.cs.cmu.edu/) PhD student in the [Institute for Software Research](https://www.isri.cmu.edu/) at Carnegie Mellon University.
+I am a second-year [Societal Computing](https://sc.cs.cmu.edu/) PhD student in the [Institute for Software Research](https://www.isri.cmu.edu/) at Carnegie Mellon University.
 Prior to coming to CMU, I graduated from MIT in 2018 with a Bachelor of Science degree in Computer Science and a Master of Engineering (MEng) degree in Electrical Engineering and Computer Science.
 Industry positions include:

 * software engineering summer intern at IMC Financial Markets on a fullstack web development project (React, Go, and MongoDB)
 * full-time software engineer at Mastercard Data & Services for 2.5 years on projects ranging from fullstack web development (React, C# .NET, and SQL Server) to analytic research (R and Python).